top of page

-David Garrett had always believed love could conquer all.
-But love couldn’t shield against his dark fate.
+David Garrett had believed that love could conquer all.
+But his love couldn’t shield him against a dark fate.
 When the crash happened, it wasn’t just Emma’s life that ended—it was his too, at least the life that meant anything.
 Her absence hollowed him out, leaving him a shell of what he'd once been.
 Days blurred into nights, and weeks melted into months.
 His house became a tomb of memories, littered with Emma’s photos, her scent sometimes lingering faintly in the air.

 It was tucked away in his attic, where he’d been sorting through old junk and meaningful items as well.
-Dusty and faded, its ornate letters and symbols whispered promises of forbidden secrets.
-He wasn't one for superstition, but desperation outweighed disbelief.
-The idea struck him like a revelation: What if I could talk to her again?
+Dusty and faded, its ornate letters and symbols whispered promises of dark, forbidden secrets.
+He wasn't one for superstition or the occult but woefully his desperation outweighed disbelief.
+The idea struck him like a revelation: What if I could just talk to her again?
 What if I could bring her back somehow, some way?

-That night, under the dim glow of a single small lamp, he lit candles and placed the board on the coffee table.
-His hands trembled as he touched the planchette.
+That night, under the dim glow of a single small lamp, he lit a candle and placed the board on the coffee table.
+His hands trembled with fear and apprehension as he touched the planchette.

 “Emma,” he whispered, his voice cracking.
 “Are you there?”